 Drawer Divider Alternatives

-If you aren’t so keen for the DIY option, or you need something a little sturdier for other areas of your home, such as kitchen drawer dividers, where cardboard may not quite cut it, there are a few great alternatives.
+If you aren’t so keen for the DIY option, or you need something a little sturdier for other areas of your home, such as kitchen drawer dividers, where cardboard may not be strong enough to hold long term, there are a few great alternatives.

 Plastic Drawer Dividers

-If you want to make custom segments in your drawer, plastic grid dividers may be a great option.
+If you want to make custom segments in your drawer, plastic grid dividers are a great drawer organiser option.
 They can be slotted into different positions to create the right size section for your needs.
-You can even create grid shapes to fit things like underwear, socks or individual items of clothing if this is easier than the vertical folding method.

 Adjustable Drawer Dividers